Skip to main content

 Build Pages for High-Intent Queries You Currently Pay For

 For each high-spend category, create or optimize a landing page that targets the same queries organically.
 The New Pages Agent helps you build category and subcategory pages with the right structure, internal links, and content to compete for these terms.
-The goal is simple: capture the same demand without paying for every click.
+The goal is simple: capture the same demand without paying for every click, lowering your cost per acquisition in ecommerce.

 3